Annie Dillard: Early life

-College and writing career
+Education

-Dillard attended Hollins College (now Hollins University), in Roanoke, Virginia, where she studied literature and creative writing.
-She married her writing teacher, the poet R. H. W. Dillard, eight years her senior.
-Dillard stated: "In college I learned how to learn from other people.
+Dillard attended Hollins College in Roanoke, Virginia, where she studied English, theology, and creative writing.
+Dillard stated, "In college I learned how to learn from other people.
 As far as I was concerned, writing in college didn't consist of what little Annie had to say, but what Wallace Stevens had to say.
 I didn't come to college to think my own thoughts, I came to learn what had been thought."
-In 1968 she earned an MA in English.
-Her thesis on Henry David Thoreau showed how Walden Pond functioned as "the central image and focal point for Thoreau's narrative movement between heaven and earth."
+She received a Bachelor of Arts degree in 1967 and a Master of Arts degree in 1968.
+Her Master's thesis on Henry David Thoreau showed how Walden Pond functioned as "the central image and focal point for Thoreau's narrative movement between heaven and earth."

 Dillard spent the first few years after graduation oil painting, writing, and keeping a journal.
-Several of her poems and short stories were published, and during this time she also worked for Johnson's Anti-Poverty Program.
+Several of her poems and short stories were published, and during this time she also worked for Lyndon B. Johnson's Anti-Poverty Program.

+From 1975 to 1978, Dillard was a scholar-in-residence at Western Washington University in Bellingham, Washington.

+Dillard has since received honorary doctorate degrees from Boston College, Connecticut College, and the University of Hartford.

+Career

+Writing

 Dillard's works have been compared to those by Virginia Woolf, Gerard Manley Hopkins, Emily Dickinson, William Blake, and John Donne, and she cites Henry James, Thomas Hardy, Graham Greene, George Eliot, and Ernest Hemingway among her favorite authors.

-Tickets for a Prayer Wheel
+Tickets for a Prayer Wheel (1974)

 In her first book of poems, Tickets for a Prayer Wheel (1974), Dillard first articulated themes that she would later explore in other works of prose.

-Pilgrim at Tinker Creek
+Pilgrim at Tinker Creek (1974)

 Dillard's journals served as a source for Pilgrim at Tinker Creek (1974), a nonfiction narrative about the natural world near her home in Roanoke, Virginia.
 Although the book contains named chapters, it is not (as some critics assumed) a collection of essays.
 Early chapters were published in The Atlantic, Harpers, and Sports Illustrated.
 The book describes God by studying creation, leading one critic to call her "one of the foremost horror writers of the 20th Century."
 In The New York Times, Eudora Welty said the work was "admirable writing" that reveals "a sense of wonder so fearless and unbridled... [an] intensity of experience that she seems to live in order to declare," but "I honestly don't know what [Dillard] is talking about at... times."

-The book won the 1975 Pulitzer Prize for General Non-Fiction.
-Dillard was 29.
+The book won the 1975 Pulitzer Prize for General Nonfiction.
+Dillard was 28, making her the youngest woman to have won the award.